spraints/resqued/docs/ipc.md

 ## Master / Listener

 `Resqued::ListenerProxy` opens a Unix domain socket to communicate between the Master and Listener processes.
-Resqued uses a socket (instead of a pipe) because the socket is bidirectional.
-Also, a socket can be transferred between processes more easily, which allows new listeners to reload the environment in a simple way, by starting via `fork`+`exec`, rather than just `fork`.
+Resqued uses a socket (instead of a pipe) because the socket is bidirectional and a socket can be reopened after `exec`.

 The Listener process sends information about the lifecycle of worker processes that it controls.
 When a worker starts, the listener writes `"+#{pid},#{queues}\n"`, e.g. `"+21234,important,*\n"`.
 When a worker exits, the listener writes `"-#{pid}\n"`.